 “A ciphered one, yeah.
 Works on gems even, so no need for electricity.”

 Anna started to remove the jewels from her device and move them back to the suitcase while Karim watched from a little away.
+These were as much storage for magical energy as they were precious stones, by the way, but using them without a catalyst of a system, like the telegraph, was almost impossible.
+Living beings didn't have complex methods of turning pure spiritual energy into magic for nothing.

 “And why you’re telling me all this…?”
 The blondie asked with suspicion.